ingowald/optix7course/README.md

 ## Example 8: Adding Textures via CUDA Texture Objects

-This example shows how to create and set up CUDA texture objects on the host, host to pass those to the device via the SBT, and how to use those texture objects on the device.
+This example shows how to create and set up CUDA texture objects on the host, with the host passing those to the device via the SBT, and how to use those texture objects on the device.
 This one will take a bit of time to load in Debug - it's worth the wait!
+Or simply build and run in Release.

 ![Adding Textures](./example08_addingTextures/ex08.png)

 ## Example 9: Adding a second ray type: Shadows

-This is the last example that focusses on host-side setup, in this case adding a second ray type (for shadow rays), which also requires to change the way the SBT is being built.
+This is the last example that focuses on host-side setup, in this case adding a second ray type (for shadow rays), which also requires changing the way the SBT is being built.

-This sample also shows how to shoot secondary rays (the shadow rays) in device programs, how to use an any-hit program for the shadow rays, how to call *optixTerminateRay* from within an anyhit program, and how to use the optixTrace call's SBT index/offset values to specify the ray type.
+This sample also shows how to shoot secondary rays (the shadow rays) in device programs, how to use an any-hit program for the shadow rays, how to call *optixTerminateRay* from within an any-hit program, and how to use the optixTrace call's SBT index/offset values to specify the ray type.